Lap-DevOps/Flask_blog_SQL/README.md

 ## Setting Up SQL Database

-1. Install and set up a SQL database server (e.g., PostgreSQL, MySQL).
+1. Install and set up a MySQLdatabase server

 2. Update the `config.py` file with your database configuration.